C string handling: Numeric conversions

 The C standard library contains several functions for numeric conversions.
 The functions that deal with byte strings are defined in the stdlib.h header (cstdlib header in C++).
 The functions that deal with wide strings are defined in the wchar.h header (cwchar header in C++).

 The functions strchr, bsearch, strpbrk, strrchr, strstr, memchr and their wide counterparts are not const-correct, since they accept a const string pointer and return a non-const pointer within the string.
 This has been fixed in C23.

 Also, since the Normative Amendment 1 (C95), atoxx functions are considered subsumed by strtoxxx functions, for which reason neither C95 nor any later standard provides wide-character versions of these functions.
 The argument against atoxx is that they do not differentiate between an error and a 0.

 Popular extensions

-Replacements
+strlcpy, strlcat

 Despite the well-established need to replace strcat and strcpy with functions that do not allow buffer overflows, no accepted standard has arisen.
 This is partly due to the mistaken belief by many C programmers that strncat and strncpy have the desired behavior; however, neither function was designed for this (they were intended to manipulate null-padded fixed-size string buffers, a data format less commonly used in modern software), and the behavior and arguments are non-intuitive and often written incorrectly even by expert programmers.